-Keep in mind that there might not be cell phone coverage where you are heading.
-Emergency telephones can be found on mountain stretches and in tunnels.
+Keep in mind that there might not be mobile phone coverage where you are heading.
+Emergency telephones can be found on some mountain trails and in tunnels.

 110 – Fire